 Thank you for your interest in Catholic University’s summer abroad law programs!

-For over twenty years, Catholic University’s Columbus School of Law has offered law students from Catholic University and around the world the opportunity to enrich their academic study and preparation for professional life by offering summer legal study abroad.
-We are pleased and proud to offer the following information about and brief descriptions of our summer programs in Cracow, Poland.
+For over twenty-five years, Catholic University’s Columbus School of Law has offered law students from Catholic University and around the world the opportunity to enrich their academic study and preparation for professional life by offering summer legal study abroad.
+In Summer 2017, we are pleased and proud to offer once again our flagship program the International Business and Trade Summer Law Program in Cracow, Poland.
 Our International Human Rights Summer Law Program in Rome, Italy will be offered in Summer 2018.

 Poland is an ideal site for our program in international business and trade, as the nation has undergone numerous transitions to one of the most dynamic economies in the European Union, attracting investment from Germany, China, the United States and many other countries.
-Foreign investment has driven down labor costs, raised productivity and contributed to the transformation of Poland into a successful market economy.
+Foreign investment has driven down labor costs, raised productivity, and contributed to the transformation of Poland into a successful market economy.

 While students earn three to six credits, they will study and live with English-speaking Polish students, making the program a true cultural exchange.
 The rigorous curriculum will be enhanced with activities that include a tour of Cracow and several cultural and historical excursions.
 For those interested in acquiring practical experience in either an American or Polish law firm or legal institution, non-credit internship placements may be arranged through the director of the program either before the program commences or after it has concluded.